TykTechnologies/tyk-k8s-demo/README.md

   -f, --flavor          enum     k8s environment flavor.
 This option can be set 'openshift' and defaults to 'vanilla' -e, --expose          enum     set this option to 'port-forward' to expose the services as port-forwards or to 'load-balancer' to expose the services as load balancers or 'ingress' which exposes services as a k8s ingress object
   -r, --redis           enum     the redis mode that tyk stack will use.
 This option can be set 'redis', 'redis-sentinel' and defaults to 'redis-cluster'
   -s, --storage         enum     database the tyk stack will use.
-This option can be set 'postgres' and defaults to 'mongo' -d, --deployments     string   comma separated list of deployments to launch -c, --cloud           enum     stand up k8s infrastructure in 'aws', 'gcp' or 'azure'.
+This option can be set 'mongo' (amd only) and defaults to 'postgres'
+  -d, --deployments     string   comma separated list of deployments to launch -c, --cloud           enum     stand up k8s infrastructure in 'aws', 'gcp' or 'azure'.
 This will require Terraform and the CLIs associate with the cloud of choice
   -l, --ssl             bool     enable ssl on deployments